How to Write a Perfect Independent Contractor Job Posting

 6. Place the role within the company

 Even if this role is for a short-term project, you should think long-term about the talent you hire.
 You want independent professionals in your network who you can call on again and again rather than hiring from scratch a lot of the time.
-It’s important, therefore, to offer a description of company culture and activities.
-Highlight any benefits and perks you offer contractors and talk about your team’s recent accomplishments.
+It’s important to provide a description of your company culture and activities.
+Highlight any benefits and perks available to independent contractors, and mention your team’s recent accomplishments.

 7. Finish with relevant information